-A: A child whose shoulders are above the shoulder belt slots for the five point child restraint harness system shouldn't use this child restraint.
-Instead, the child should sit on the vehicle's regular seat cushion and use the vehicle's adult safety belts.
+A child whose weight is over 40 pounds, whose height is over 40 inches or whose shoulders are above the shoulder belt slots for the harness system, should be restrained in an add-on booster seat appropriate for the child's size.
+See Child Restraint Systems on page 1-63.
+Once the booster seat is outgrown, the child should sit on the vehicle's regular seat and use the vehicle's safety belts.